nolanlawson/RelatednessCalculator/README.md

 ![Screenshot][5]

-Java library for calculating the relatedness between two individuals, e.g. brother-sister (0.5), parent-child (0.5), grandparent-grandchild (0.25), cousin-cousin (0.125), etc. Calculates the degree of relatedness and the relatedness coefficient, as described in [this Wikipedia page][2].
+Java library for calculating the genetic relatedness between two individuals, e.g. brother-sister (0.5), parent-child (0.5), grandparent-grandchild (0.25), cousin-cousin (0.125), or even more exotic relations like "dad's second cousin" (0.015625).

+Parses common English phrases.
+Draws [Graphviz][7] graphs.
+Calculates both the degree of relatedness and the relatedness coefficient, as described in [this Wikipedia page][2].

 Inspired by a dude on a message board wondering if it was cool for